 Updates from the District

-Students in grades 6-12 must be able to access their Stillwater student email account, where they will be sent codes to their teachers’ Google classrooms.
-All students must be able to access their Stillwater Gmail account in order to receive the codes from their teacher.
+- All students in grades 6-12 must be able to access their Stillwater Gmail account.
 If your student cannot access his/her Stillwater email account, please contact Chris Lynch at firstname.lastname@example.org or by phone at (518) 373-6100, ext.
 30205.
 If your child does not have an electronic device, please see below.

 Child Care for Stillwater Families

 The state government is asking school districts to reach out to parents that are essential healthcare workers or first responders who may be in need of child care during this district closure.
 Essential healthcare workers may include licensed health professionals such as physicians, nurse practitioners, physician assistants, registered nurses, LPNs and nurse assistants or laboratory personnel.
 First responders may include paramedics, emergency medical technicians, police officers and firefighters.